Spotify HiFi tier (finally) launching to offer CD-quality streaming

 Spotify will join the likes of Tidal, Qobuz, Deezer and Amazon in offering lossless streaming "beginning later this year".
-Spotify HiFi will begin rolling out in select markets later this year, with the promise of more details to be shared soon.
+Spotify is promising to share more details on Spotify HiFi soon, such as the all-important price, device compatibility, territories and launch dates.

-CD-quality streams will be compatible with Spotify Connect, allowing Spotify Premium subscribers to easily stream such quality streams between their phone (and, fingers crossed, their computer) and Spotify Connect-enabled speakers.
+CD-quality streams will be compatible with Spotify Connect, allowing Spotify HiFi subscribers to easily play high-quality streams between their phone (via the iOS and Android apps presumably) or, fingers crossed, their computer (via the desktop app or web player) and the mass of Spotify Connect-enabled speakers and devices on the market.

+"We’re working with some of the world’s biggest speaker manufacturers to make Spotify HiFi accessible to as many fans as possible through Spotify Connect," reads Spotify's statement.

+According to Spotify, "high quality music streaming" has consistently been one of users' most requested new features.
+Last summer, we speculated as to whether it was still part of the service's roadmap and questioned if, with so many services already offering higher quality streaming, it would still be as welcome.

 MORE: